woossi0/suite/docs/usermanual/source/webmaps/index.rst

 Building web maps
 =================

-This section will discuss web maps and how to create them using Boundless Suite.
+This section will discuss web maps and how to create them using Boundless Server.
 This includes using Composer for creating maps.

 .. toctree::
    :maxdepth: 2